 CE Module for Nurse Executive Review & Resource Manual, 3rd Ed.

-NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
+NOTE: This module requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course.
+The Review and Resource Manual is not included with the purchase of the CE Module.
 The manual may be purchased here.

 NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
 The manual may be purchased here.
 This course provides the certification exam contact hours for nurses who have purchased and studied the Nurse Executive Review and Resource Manual, 3rd Ed.
 This course consists of a required disclosure, required disclaimer, verification of manual purchase, pre-test, post-test, and course evaluation.
 Contact hours are available only for the most current edition in print.